In this tutorial, you will learn how to use the past and past perfect tense to help you in your IELTS Speaking exam.

 You should say:

 How you know them

 Why you think they are intelligent

-A tremendously intelligent person I know, would be my uncle Allan.
+A tremendously intelligent person I know would be my uncle Allan.
 He’s so smart he retired at around age 50 -most people have to wait until after 65.
 Anyway, I think he’s smart for a number of reasons, firstly he’s UK chess master champion, and he’s won numerous tournaments.
 He’s also had a dazzling career as a tax advisor, he worked in the best firms in his field in the UK.
-For example he worked at PriceWaterHouseCoopers, Deloitte, and I think possibly Enrst and Young – although I’m not so sure about the last one.
-I know him because when I was younger we met a wedding, and just recently at a funeral too.
-At the funeral he was telling me how he had been researching his family tree way back in the past.
+For example, he worked at PriceWaterHouseCoopers, Deloitte, and I think possibly Ernst and Young – although I’m not so sure about the last one.
+I know him because when I was younger we met at a wedding, and just recently at a funeral too.
+At the funeral, he was telling me how he had been researching his family tree way back in the past.
 He found out that his ancestors were humble peasants in Preston.
-I think he’s intelligent because of his careers, his expertise in complex subject such tax and chess.
+I think he’s intelligent because of his career, and his expertise in complex subjects such as tax and chess.
 But for me, I admire the fact he managed to retire so early, that is the goal that really resonates with me.
 And that’s the end of my story.

 Cue card 3

 Describe a singer you like.

 The style of the singer